Analyzing FHIR Data in a Tabular Format With Python

 Once your environment is set up, you can run the following Python code to retrieve instances of the Patient resource from a test server:

-# Load dependenciesfrom fhir_pyrate import Pirateimport pandas as pd# Instantiate a Pirate object using the FHIR-PYrate library to query a test FHIR serversearch = Pirate( auth=None, base_url="https://api.logicahealth.org/FHIRResearchSynthea/open/", print_request_url=True,)# Use the whimsically named `steal_bundles()` method to instantiate a search interaction## For more information, see https://github.com/UMEssen/FHIR-PYrate/#piratebundles = search.steal_bundles( resource_type='Patient', request_params={"_count": 10# Get 10 instances per page }, num_pages=1# Get 1 page (so a total of 10 instances))# Execute the search and convert to a Pandas DataFramedf = search.bundles_to_dataframe(bundles)df.head(5)
+# Load dependenciesfrom fhir_pyrate import Pirateimport pandas as pd# Instantiate a Pirate object using the FHIR-PYrate library to query a test FHIR serversearch = Pirate( auth=None, base_url="https://hapi.fhir.org/baseR4", print_request_url=True,)# Use the whimsically named `steal_bundles()` method to instantiate a search interaction## For more information, see https://github.com/UMEssen/FHIR-PYrate/#piratebundles = search.steal_bundles( resource_type="Patient", request_params={"_count": 10, # Get 10 instances per page"identifier": "https://github.com/synthetichealth/synthea|", }, num_pages=1, # Get 1 page (so a total of 10 instances))# Execute the search and convert to a Pandas DataFramedf = search.bundles_to_dataframe(bundles)df.head(5)

 It is easier to see the contents of this DataFrame by printing out its first row vertically:

-# Print the first row of the DataFrame vertically for easier reading.pd.set_option('display.max_rows', 100) # Show all rowsdf.head(1).T
+# Print the first row of the DataFrame vertically for easier reading.pd.set_option("display.max_rows", 100) # Show all rowsdf.head(1).T

 0